LoHarvey/FinalProject/README.md

 ## Implementation
 - Includes a visual novel look and feel with point and click dialogue/choice options.
+      - Medieval look and feel
-- Almost all assets created by our team:
+- Almost all assets created by our team, save the fonts:
     - Characters + sounds by Ash
     - Weapons + backgrounds by Izzy

 ## References
-Font imported from fonts2u.com
+Fonts imported from fonts2u.com

 ## Future Development
 N/A